-If you don't log into your account for at least 3 months, Plus500 will charge you a fee of up to $10 a month for as long as you don’t log in to your account.
+The inactivity fee is applicable for users who don't log in to their accounts for at least three months.
+Plus500 will be charging a fee of up to $10 per the inactive month.
 While this isn't great news if you're a ‘buy and hold' trader, all you need to do is log in to your account from time to time to prevent the charge from being applied.

-Plus500 does not charge deposit, withdrawal or commission fees.
-The main chargeable fees that traders need to be aware of are currency conversion, guaranteed stop order and overnight funding fees.
-Plus500 also charges an inactivity fee for dormant accounts that are inactive for three months.
+Plus500 fees do include deposit, withdrawal, or commission charge.
+The main chargeable fees that traders need to be aware of are currency conversion, guaranteed stop order, and overnight funding fees.
+Additionally, Plus500 charges an inactivity fee for dormant accounts that are inactive for three months.

 New traders can also practice trading with the Plus500 demo account before embarking on a real-life trading journey.
 You can also head over to our expert Plus500 review for a comprehensive look at this broker.

 Plus500 offers customers most of its services free of charge, and among fees charged are overnight funding, conversion fee, inactivity fee and guaranteed stop order.